ezecosystem/ezperformanceloggerbundle/README.md

 NB: if you have an eZ Publish 5 installation which runs in "pure legacy" mode, you should *NOT* use this bundle.

+NB: this bundle for the moment allows to report only KPIs measuring on Legacy Stack activity; it does not measure activity related to the Symfony stack.

 Installation instructions
 -------------------------